rabbitmq/rabbitmq-website/site/access-control.md

 </pre>

-The following example configures RabbitMQ to use the [LDAP backend](/ldap.html) for authentication and the internal backend for authorisation:
+The following example configures RabbitMQ to use the [LDAP backend](/ldap.html) for authentication and the internal backend for authorization:

 <pre class="lang-ini">
 # rabbitmq.conf